JanUnld/tsplot/README.md

 # tsplot

-This project aims to provide a simple-to-use tool to automagically generate different types of diagrams for TypeScript projects by analyzing the dependencies between files and their members.
+This project aims to provide a simple-to-use tool to automagically generate different types of diagrams and other templates for TypeScript projects by analyzing the dependencies between files and their members, while also resolving relevant type information.

 > [!WARNING]
 > This project is still in its early stages.
 Since most of the codebase is currently